 Finding Sexual Freedom in Sobriety

 I thought that once I was in recovery, I would be able to have sex like a healthy adult human.
-I would find ” the one”, and we would be on the same page sexually and enjoy the same things and talk and be honest, open, practice safe sex…
+I thought that I would find ” the one”, and we would be on the same page sexually and enjoy the same things and talk and be honest, open, practice safe sex…

 Once I was not wasted all the time, I would be able to embrace all things adult and foster amazing relationships.